houseofsuns/pypi/README.md

 Note that due to the size and nature of PyPI this repository has several
 limitations:
+* from each package only the most recent version is provided as ebuild to reduce the bulk at a reasonable trade-off,
 * only the 65535 most downloaded packages are included to keep the repository manageable (the actual number differs somewhat due to fluctuation and the next point),
-* from each package only the most recent version is provided as ebuild,
 * some packages are omitted due to not providing source files or similar hindrances, in some cases this means that old versions are included if newer versions stopped providing source files,
-* even with the mitigations the size of all ebuilds combined is rather huge,
+* even with these mitigations the size of all ebuilds combined is rather huge,
 * conversion from PyPI metadata to ebuild is not perfect and for example may contain dependencies which are actually excluded by additional conditions.
 Additionally package installation may fail due to for example stronger quality checks in an eclass.
 In these cases please open an issue.
-As said, there are lots of packages so there probably are some failures still lurking.
+As said, there are lots of packages so there probably are some failures still lurking,
+* additionally dependencies are generally recorded without version bounds, as this overlay does only provide a single version of each package so there is no choice anyway, but be warned that this may lead to failures; however for packages available in the official Gentoo tree version bounds of dependencies are preserved with the limitation that complicated cases like e.g. '<8.7,>=6.4' are reduced to automatically representable variants ('<8.7' in the example case).

 In two cases a comment in square brackets is added to the description of a package to make aberrations in the processing pipeline transparent: